woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 ![alt text][graveyard_marked]

 So now we can use the image and the ground truth markings to score models, but we'll need to define a good metric to measure model quality.
-We can't score a model by just counting the number of airplanes that it found, becuase its too easy to cheat.
+We can't score a model by just counting the number of airplanes that it found, because its too easy to cheat.
 A model could cover the whole image with a giant prediction, and that would find all the airplanes.

 ![alt text][bad_prediction]